dogsbodytech/displayboard/README.md

 A very simple displayboard for the display of AppBeat, Netdata, Sirportly and Google Calendar in the Dogsbody Technology Office

+## Setup
 Requires PHP Hosting.
 Everything else is static files.

+See `nginx.example` for an example Nginx configuration.
+The entire repo should be on the webserver but only /public should be accessable via the browser and only /public/php should be accessable by PHP.

 Uses Github Actions to deploy to a server via SSH.
 This also pulls in any dependancies.